islaytitans/alien/docs/src/GM/hod2.md

 ### The Perfect Demand

-- Shrill noise and imagery explodes inside the Pcs heads
+- Shrill noise and imagery explodes inside the PCs heads
 - A Perfected and **2 Deacons** have cornered the PCs again
 - They are overwhelmed with the Perfected's doubt - they question why the PCs have not delivered them the 26 Draconis Strain, leaving them with a warning to fulfill their obligations
 - The **Deacons** then stalk the PCs from afar